gvwilson/thirdbit/src/fiction/santas/outline.md

 -   Chapter 10:
     Finner arrives in a frozen post-apocalyptic world;
     sees Santazilla in the distance;
-    rescued by RoboClaus;
-    RoboClaus takes him to meet Subway Santa;
+    rescued by the Elfabot, who takes him to meet Shady Ann;
-    Finner claims to be a flip trying to escape from Gran-Granna Tumbly;
-    agrees to learn how to make things (tells himself it's part of his cover story).
+    Shady Ann is learning how to make things (a flip);
+    the Elfabot reveals that the only wherever in this world is guarded by Santazilla.

 -   Chapter 11:
     Finner starts learning how to make things (including how locks work);
     notices a picture on the wall (same two santas from behind as on Tumbly's mantelpiece);
-    discovers a workshop full of mannequin parts, which he believes is proof that Subway Santa is making robots to replace people;
+    discovers a workshop full of mannequin parts, which he believes is proof that Shady Ann is making robots to replace people;
     Santazilla attacks.

 -   Chapter 12:
-    "rescued" by Santa Hood and Santa Greenwood, who led Santazilla to Subway Santa's lair as a distraction (a decision that causes Finner angst, because he liked the workshop);
+    Finner is "rescued" by Santa Hood and Santa Greenwood, who led Santazilla to Shady Ann's lair as a distraction (a decision that causes Finner angst, because he liked the workshop);
-    Hood and Greenwood reveal that they put a tracking device on Finner on Tumbly's orders (they at least have the grace to appear uncomfortable about it);
+    Hood and Greenwood reveal that they put a tracking device on Finner on Tumbly's orders;
-    is returned to Gran-Granna Tumbly,
+    Finner is returned to Gran-Granna Tumbly,
     who now has uniformed guards for her safety;
     she accuses him of being a robot.

 -   Chapter 13:
     Finner loses his temper, which convinces Tumbly that he's real;
-    makes Hood uncomfortable talking about her twin sister;
+    tells them that the robot replacements are being made in the world they rescued him from;
-    recklessly makes a crack about having seen a photo like the one on Tumbly's mantelpiece recently;
+    makes a remark about having seen a photo like the one on Tumbly's mantelpiece recently;
     Finner goes home and tries to fit back in;
     Finner's parents catch him making things.